 Some evidence suggests that there may be some connection between IBS and SIBO.
-An older 2000 study found that eliminating SIBO effectively treated IBS symptoms in 48% of the study participants.
+An older 2000 study found that eliminating SIBO effectively treated IBS symptoms in

 Treatment for SIBO involves taking antibiotics, but it may also include medications to help with digestion and to address the underlying cause.

 Doctors are not always sure what causes GERD, but risk factors can include:

 - taking certain medications, such as nonsteroidal anti-inflammatory drugs